-Rustic Roasted Garlic Mashed Potatoes, garlic and herbs makes this mashed potato recipe a stand out dish!
+Roasted Garlic Mashed Potatoes, roasted garlic and herbs make this mashed potato recipe a stand out dish!
 No peeling required, this is the easiest roasted garlic mashed potato recipe you will ever make.

 - 1 head garlic